SixArm/sixarm-company-consulting-agreement/README.md

 Upon completion of Work, and only upon receiving payment of balance due,and Consultant will grant Client a perpetual, irrovocable, worldwide license to use and modify the Work.

-This license does not include the right to redistribute, resell, or relicense the Work.
+Unless otherwise specified, this license does not include the right to redistribute, resell, or relicense the Work, or the Background Technology, or the Independent Technology.

-### 4.10 Copyright and license for Background Technology
+### 4.10 Copyright and license for Technology

-While performing the Work, Consultant may from time to time use Background Technology.
-For example, open source software toolkits, stock photos, graphic diagrams, template documents, packaged applications, commercial off the shelf software, etc.
+While performing the Work, Consultant may from time to time work with Background Technologies and/or Independent Technologies.

+Example: Consultant may use or create open source software, demonstrations and/or tutorials, stock photos and/or stock media, freely-available graphic diagrams, published template documents, pre-packaged applications, commercial off the shelf software, etc.
-These works may variously be created by Consultant, subcontractors, third parties, etc.

 Consultant may from time to time modify these works, or create derivative works.

-For example, modifying open source code to an open source toolkits, editing stock photos, augmenting images in graphic diagrams, filling in template documents, extending packaged applications, creating scripts for commercial off the shelf software, etc.
+Example: Consultant may modify open source code, edit stock photos, augment graphic diagrams, fill in template documents, extend pre-packaged applications, create plugins for commercial off the shelf software, create demonstrations or tutorials, etc.

 These modifications and/or derivative works may be used during the course of the Work and may be among the deliverables.

 Copyright for Background Technology remains the property of respective owners.
+Copyright for Independent Technology is the property of Consultant.

 License for Background Technology remains the property of respective owners.
+License for Independent Technology is the property of Consultant.

-Background Technology may include many kinds of copyrights and licenses.
-For example, open software software toolkits may include the GNU Public License, graphic diagrams may include the Creative Commons License, tempate documents may include the Apache License, etc. In all cases it is Client's responsibility to vet all legal aspects to Client's satisfaction.
+Note: Background Technology and Independent Technology may include many kinds of copyrights and licenses.

+Example: open source software toolkits may include the GNU Public License (GPL), graphic diagrams may include the Creative Commons (CC) icense, template documents may include the Apache License, etc.

+In all cases it is Client's responsibility to vet any and all legal aspects, to Client's satisfaction.
+In all cases it is not Consultant's responsibility to vet legal aspects.

-Unless otherwise specified, Consultant's modifications and/or derivative works belong to the Background Technology respective owners.
-For example, Consultant may writes a software bug fix for Background Technology source code; the bug fix belongs to the Background Technology respective owner.
+Unless otherwise specified, Consultant's modifications of Background Technology, and/or derivatives of Background Technology, belong to the Background Technology respective owners.

+Example: Consultant may develop a software bug fix for Background Technology source code, in which case the bug fix belongs to the Background Technology respective owner, not the Client.
-### 4.11 Copyright and license for new Background Technology

-While performing the Work, Consultant may from time to time create new Background Technology.
-For example, new technologies that are generic, or generally useful, or suitable for becoming shared libraries, or open source code, or public packages.
-For example, Consultant may write a text parser that is generic and generally useful, or a testing tool suitable for becoming a shared library usable by multiple projects, or a data calculation application that can be published as open source code, or system managemenet software that can become a public package.

-This new Background Technology may be used during the course of the Work and may be among the deliverables.

-Copyright for new Background Techology is in Consultant's name unless otherwise specified.

-License for new Background Techology is in Consultant's name unless otherwise specified.

-Upon completion of Work, and only upon receiving payment of balance due,and Consultant will grant Client a perpetual, irrovocable, worldwide license to use and modify the new Background Technology.
-This license does not include the right to redistribute, resell, or relicense the Work.

 ## 5. Resolution

-### Agreement to resolve claims
+### 5.1.
+Agreement to resolve claims

 We use the American Arbitration Association (AAA) standard procedures for mediation and non-binding arbitration.

-### Mediation
+### 5.2.
+Mediation

 If any controversy or claim arises out of or relating to this contract, or the breach thereof, and cannot be settled through